bcnmy/docs/versioned_docs/version-3.0/account/signers/description.md

 });

 const biconomyAccount = await BiconomySmartAccountV2.create({
-  chainId: ChainId.POLYGON_MUMBAI, //or any chain of your choice
+  chainId: 80002, //or any chain of your choice
   bundler: bundler, // instance of bundler
   paymaster: paymaster, // instance of paymaster
   entryPointAddress: DEFAULT_ENTRYPOINT_ADDRESS, //entry point address for chain